LEM-BS/Web-Dhiveloper-/README.md

 - Update email and phone in `src/components/Footer.astro`.
 - Replace `site` in `astro.config.mjs` with your domain.
 - Update meta titles/descriptions as you like on each page.
+- Update `public/llms.txt` with the audit-approved LLM policy or allow-list before launch.